ImageMagick/Usage-Markdown/thumbnails/index.md

 The last two methods will often make an image very small with a lot of extra padding, or, it will cut off a lot of the image so as to completely fill the space.
 However by using a different resize flag, it is possible to get a thumbnail that is between these two extremes.

-For example a 100x100 pixel thumbnail has 10,000 pixels.
+For example, a 100x100 pixel thumbnail has 10,000 pixels.
 Now if we ask resize to size out image to something around that many pixels in size (using the [resize '`@`' flag](../resize/#pixel)), you will have an image that will need both a little padding and a little cutting.
 This maximizes the size of the resulting thumbnail, while not cutting away too much.